jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-target-blank.md

 var Hello = <Link />
 ```

+## When To Override It
+For links to a trusted host (e.g. internal links to your own site, or links to a another host you control, where you can be certain this security vulnerability does not exist), you may want to keep the HTTP Referer header for analytics purposes.

 ## When Not To Use It

-If you do not have any external links, you can disable this rule
+If you do not have any external links, you can disable this rule.